Incipium/Anno1800Modding/README.md

-# Anno 1800 Modding Reference
+# Incipium's Anno 1800 Modding
-A reference of GUIDs for modding Anno 1800
+A guide to my mods and reference for modding Anno 1800